lvyijin/hello-world/setupEnviromentEnglish.md

 # Configuring Experience Environment of PouchContainer Based on VirtualBox and Ubuntu16.04
 ## Download preparation
 ### Download the virtual machine backup of the development environment
-- Please download ubuntuPouch.vdi directly in the group file.
+- Please download the [ubuntuPouch.vdi](https://www.virtualbox.orgubuntuPouch.vdi).
 It is recommended to download this file in advance because it is relatively large (3.2G).
 ### Download and install VirtualBox

 - Method 1: Open “Arirang” – click “Manage” – search for “VirtualBox” – click “Install”, as shown in the following figure：